minetest/minetest/doc/android.md

   > key.store=<path to your keystore>
   > key.alias=Minetest

-* To build on Windows, you might need the external unix dependency [gettext](https://www.gnu.org/software/gettext/) (Also available through [scoop](https://scoop.sh/), for easier installation).
-Additionally, if the `gradlew` command is missing, `gradle wrapper` or `gradle` can be used.
+* To build on Windows, you might need the external unix dependency [gettext](https://www.gnu.org/software/gettext/).

+* To build on Windows, both Gradle and Gettext can be installed through [scoop](https://scoop.sh/) for easier installation Additionally.
+Additionally, if the `gradlew` command is missing, `gradle` or its subcommand `gradle wrapper` can be used.